The Verifen Story: Why We're Building More Than a Lending Company

 The Struggle: Redefining the Relationship Between Capital and Business

 The challenge was immense: how do you build a company that can offer the speed and accessibility of modern fintech without adopting the predatory practices that define so much of the industry?
-How do you create a
+How do you

 READ MORE ...